 It can be easy to paint life abroad as a walk in the park.
 It’s much easier to see things in black and white, which is why a lot of people tend to think in terms of high costs of living and high taxes in their home country and total and complete freedom elsewhere.

 There is always a cost.
 The difference is the time and the amount you pay.
-I prefer to deal with a few frustrating trips to the DHL office and a hefty shipping fee to file my tax returns if the amount I owe in taxes is $0.
+You may prefer to deal with a few frustrating trips to the DHL office and a hefty shipping fee to file your tax returns if the amount you owe in taxes is $0.

-And, while planning layovers to get better deals on products is nowhere as easy as joining all the Black Friday shoppers in the United States, it also means I get to visit more countries and live the kind of life I want, free of any ties to one place.
-Just know that there are costs involved with living and traveling overseas that you would not have if you chose a different life path.
-The key to avoiding frustration is to realize that your “Nomad taxes” are so much better than the real thing.
+And, while planning layovers to get better deals on products is nowhere as easy as joining all the Black Friday shoppers in the United States, it also means you get to visit more countries and live the kind of life you want, free of any ties to one place.